xXleowXx/gitlab-charts/doc/installation/migration/docker.md

       correctly, etc.

    1. Restart the Docker container.
-This will recreate empty directories in place, so the backup task won't fail.
+This will recreate empty directories in place, so the backup task won't fail:

       ```sh
       sudo docker restart gitlab